Shane1230/autoupdate/README.md

 # autoupdate
-This is autoupdate meta data for my payday 2 lua mods.
+This is autoupdate meta data for my PAYDAY2 lua mods.